Death of Zara Qairina Mahathir: Trial and procedures

 On 20 August 2025, five teenage girls were charged in the Kota Kinabalu Children's Court with bullying of Zara Qairina Mahathir.
 The accused, all minors, were charged under Section 507C(1) of the Penal Code with making threatening or insulting communications towards Zara, an offence carrying a penalty of up to one year’s imprisonment, a fine, or both.
 All five pleaded not guilty before Judge Elsie Primus and were released on bail of RM5,000 (US$1,200) each.
 A gag order was imposed under the Child Act 2001 to protect their identities.

 The Attorney-General's Chambers stated that the charge relates specifically to bullying and is not linked to Zara's death, which remains the subject of a separate inquest.
 The inquest, scheduled to begin on 3 September 2025, was ordered after public outcry over the initial police investigation, which had closed the case without a post-mortem examination.

+On 17 May 2026, the Coroner’s Court heard the testimony of Nur Shira Abdullah, Zara’s aunt and sister-in-law to Zara’s mother, Noraidah Lamat, regarding visible injuries and bruising observed on Zara’s body during treatment and funeral preparations at Queen Elizabeth Hospital on 17 July 2025.
+Nur Shira testified that she observed extensive injuries while viewing the body at the hospital and during funeral management procedures.
+According to her testimony, part of Zara’s head had been shaved, and the area near the shaved section felt soft with what appeared to be fluid beneath the skin, although no large open wounds or stitched injuries were visible.
+Nur Shira further stated that extensive bruising was present on Zara’s back, particularly around the rib area, forming a long linear dark bluish-black mark extending from the waist to the shoulder.
+Additional fine bruise-like markings were reportedly visible across the back, while the left arm and left leg were bandaged.
+She also noted that the body appeared yellowish in colour and that the left ankle appeared dislocated, though no protruding bones were seen.